 - Name and address of the manufacturer/packer/importer

-- Country of Origin
+- Country of Origin (specially when you are importing mask)

-- Net quantity
+- Net quantity (Number of Mask Per Package)

-- Name of the commodity
+- Name of the commodity (e.g., “3-Ply Face Mask”, “N95 Mask”)

-- Month and year of manufacturing/packing/import,
+- Month and year of manufacturing/packing/import.

 - Maximum Retail Price (MRP incl. of all taxes)

-- Customer Care Details
+- Customer Care Details (Including Mail & Number)

 Also, an e-commerce organization (like Amazon or Flipkart) is required to ensure the mandatory declarations prescribed under Rule 6 of the Legal Metrology Packaged Commodity Rules (LMPC), 2011, except the month and year of manufacturing, should be displayed on the digital and electronic network used for e-commerce transactions.